Mike Richards Resigns As Host Of Jeopardy!

 Richards came under added scrutiny this week, when The Ringer reported that from 2013 to 2014, when Richards hosted a podcast called The Randumb Show, he "repeatedly used offensive language and disparaged women's bodies."

-The podcast had been created as a look behind the curtains of The Price Is Right show Richards was then helping to lead.
-The podcast was taken down shortly after the website reached out for comment about it, and Richards issued an apology, in a statement that also sought to do damage-control.
+The podcast had been created as a look behind the curtains of The Price Is Right show that Richards was then helping to lead.
+The podcast was taken down shortly after The Ringer reached out for comment about it, and Richards issued an apology in a statement that also sought to do damage control.

 "It is humbling to confront a terribly embarrassing moment of misjudgment, thoughtlessness, and insensitivity from nearly a decade ago," Richards was quoted as saying.
 "Looking back now, there is no excuse, of course, for the comments I made on this podcast and I am deeply sorry."